blackbaud/uat-kit/content/walkthroughs/201/specflow/index.md

 <p class="alert alert-warning">Warning: This is preliminary documentation and is subject to change</p>

-In this walkthrough you will get experience with handling SpecFlow's Table and TableRow objects with the UAT SDK (Blueshirt) API.
+In this walkthrough you will get experience with handling SpecFlow's Table and TableRow objects with the UAT SDK (Project Blue) API.

 ## Prerequisites

 * You have completed the [Using the Selenium WebDriver]({{stache.config.blue_walkthroughs_201_selenium}}) walkthrough and have access to an Enterprise CRM application.
 * You are comfortable adding tests and step implementations to existing feature and step files.
-* You are comfortable accessing the existing UAT SDK (Blueshirt) Core API.
+* You are comfortable accessing the existing UAT SDK (Project Blue) Core API.
 * You are comfortable modifying the app.config to change which application the tests run against.
 * You are comfortable identifying the unique attribute values for the XPath constructors in the Core API and have completed the [XPath Guidelines]({{stache.config.blue_walkthroughs_201_xpaths}}) walkthrough.